 Why Sign Up for Amazon Prime?

-I’ve been a member of Amazon Prime for 3 years now, and I have found it to be simply indispensable.
-The up-front cost is low, and I’ve recovered it every year in the free-shipping savings.
+I’ve been a member of Amazon Prime for 5 years now, and I have found it to be simply indispensable.
+The up-front cost is reasonable, and I’ve recovered it every year in the free-shipping savings alone.
 It gains me access to a lot of benefits that I actually do USE (as opposed to other programs that offer things that just aren’t that pertinent.)
 And it’s always growing and adding more benefits.

 Amazon Prime Free Two-Day Shipping